danhemerlein/danhemerlein.com-react/to-do.md

 - add preitier

 - style overlays for homepage boxes
+  ## DONE
+    used some W3 schools answers for reference

 - look for inspiration on how I want to create the about page
+  ## DONE
 - add content to about page
+  ## DONE
 - style about page
+  ## DONE

 - look for inspriation on how I want to create the code page
 - add content to the code page
 - style the code page

 - look for inspriation on how I want to create the music page
+  ## DONE
 - add content to the music page
 - style the music page

+- look for inspriation on how I want to create the music show page
+  ## DONE
+- add content to the music show page
+- style the music show page

 - create a hamburger menu nav on mobile
+  ## DONE
+- create a mobile nav overlay
 - create an announcement banner with a CTA that points to the contact page

+- add some meta tags to make the site more shareable on Twitter

 - make sure everthing looks great on mobile
 - make sure everything looks great on tablet